vijaysattigeri/jiosaavndownloader/README.md

             -f , --file           The file containing options (default: None) -o [], --output_dir []
-                                The destination directory to store the downloaded media (default: MusicLibrary)
+                                The destination directory to store the downloaded media (default: MusicLibrary) -a [], --append []  Appends/updates the music library instead of duplicate downloading (default: False)

         -------------------------------------------------------------------------------------
         Ex: